Kline Klavier Lab Policies

 8. Attendance

 1. Lessons missed by the teacher will be rescheduled at a mutually convenient time or a qualified substitute will be provided during the missed lesson time.
-The teacher may also offer a Zoom necessary.
+The teacher may also offer a Zoom lesson if traveling.

 3. There are no make-up lessons and no refunds for any lessons missed by the student for any reason.
-If you find you are running late and will miss much of the lesson, consider contacting Mr. Kline and asking for a Zoom lesson or video exchange.
+As you make choices to attend or not attend a lesson, know that this is always a choice you make.
+If you find you are running late and will miss much of the lesson, consider contacting Mr. Kline and asking for a Zoom lesson.

 4. Time missed for a late start cannot be made up at the end of the lesson.
 Please arrive 5 minutes prior to the scheduled start of your lesson to assure your full lesson time.

-5. In the case that students or family members are sick, I ask that you avoid in-person contact and opt for a Zoom lesson or video exchange.
+5. In the case that students or family members are sick, I ask that you avoid in-person contact and opt for a Zoom lesson.

 For those registering for piano lessons, completing registration form AND non-refundable $125.00 registration fee will secure your space in the studio.
 A lesson time will be selected after the registration material has been submitted.
 The registration fee covers the cost of music, materials, participation in local festivals and participation fees associated with securing rental hall for performances as needed.
 If participating in the Music Development Program, RCM Examinations, students will register and pay the fees separately.